microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 `Platform::Object^` is the C++ Windows Runtime language extension type equivalent to the Windows Runtime IInspectable interface pointer.
 For C++/WinRT, the equivalent is `winrt::Windows::IInspectable`.

-Like all C++/WinRT types, `winrt::Windows::IInspectable' is a value.
+Like all C++/WinRT types, `winrt::Windows::IInspectable` is a value.
 Therefore, to declare a variable of that type to null, you write:

 ```C++
  winrt::Windows::IInspectable var = nullptr;